Automattic/RadControl/readme.txt

 == Screenshots ==

+1. Ads display on your site below the post
-1. Set your AdControl settings in the Dashboard -> Settings -> AdControl page
+2. Set your AdControl settings in the Dashboard -> Settings -> AdControl page
-2. Ads display on your site below the post
+3. Add an AdControl widget via Dashboard -> Appearance -> Widgets

 == Changelog ==